Diffusive and hydrodynamic magnetotransport around a density perturbation in a two-dimensional electron gas: Hydrodynamic transport

 Assuming gradients scale as $\bm{\nabla}\sim 1/\RnogoH$, Eq.~\eqref{eqn:stream_equation_hydro} maps to the advection–diffusion equation with the diffusion coefficient and the drift velocity given by

 so that Eq.~\eqref{eqn:spreading1} changes to

-Suppose $\beta$ and $l_G \gg a$ are fixed, then as a function of $\alpha$, the solution of Eq.~\eqref{eqn:spreading2} exhibits a change in behavior at $1 / \alpha \sim (l_G / a)^{\beta}$.
+Supposing $\beta$ and $l_G \gg a$ are fixed, then as a function of $\alpha$, the solution of Eq.~\eqref{eqn:spreading2} exhibits a change in behavior at $1 / \alpha \sim (l_G / a)^{\beta}$.
 In stronger fields, $\RnogoH$ follows Eq.~\eqref{eqn:R_no1}, with small corrections.
 In weaker fields, such that

 the no-go length obeys a power-law with a different exponent, $\RnogoH \propto \alpha^{-\frac{1}{\beta - 2}}$.
 For future convenience, we define $\RnogoH$ with a specific numerical coefficient, as follows: